 Strike Out Arthritis is another annual philanthropy event that the Beta Kappa chapter holds to raise awareness for the Arthritis Society.
 In the past, we have hosted events like Strike Out Arthritis, a fun soccer game for the Greek community at UBC, as well as AOII Goes Blue, a competitive pie-eating contest raising money for the Arthritis Society.

 The promise to serve can be seen in the relationships between sisters as we work together to help others, or contribute to the AOII Foundation to enable scholarships and aid to other sisters.

 The AOII Foundation’s Mission Statement is to invest in our sisters and inspire a lifetime of giving to innovative leadership, educational and philanthropic causes.
 We are proud to support the AOII Foundation which is able to offer our members academic and leadership scholarship opportunities, as well as grants and emergency assistance to sisters in dire need.

 The Beta Kappa chapter's local philanthropy is the Aboriginal Mother Centre Society, located in East Vancouver.
 They are dedicated to providing mothers and children with the support, tools, and resources a mother needs to rebuild her health, self-esteem and skills needed to regain and retain her child.

-Every year, the Beta Kappa chapter hosts "Pictures with Santa", a fun event where members of the Greek community can take pictures with Santa and learn more about our philanthropy.
+Every year, the Beta Kappa chapter hosts an event that best suits the organization's needs such as a clothing drive.
 Proceeds from this event are donated to the Aboriginal Mother Centre Society.